-Previous to his election to serve as City Council member for the 8th Council District of Pittsburgh, Dan Gilman, 31, spent ten years as Chief of Staff to then-City Councilman and now Mayor Bill Peduto.
+Dan Gilman is currently serving his first term as City Council member for the 8th Council District of Pittsburgh.
+Prior to that Gilman, 32, spent ten years as Chief of Staff to then-City Councilman and now Mayor Bill Peduto.

 Councilman Gilman graduated from Pittsburgh’s Shady Side Academy, and with honors from Carnegie Mellon University with a degree in Ethics, History, and Public Policy.
 While at Carnegie Mellon, the Councilman served as Student Body President, was selected as student representative to the Board of Trustees.
 He was also an Andrew Carnegie Society Scholar.